instructlab/taxonomy/README.md

 The `qna.yaml` format must include the following fields:

-- `version`: The version of the qna.yaml file, this is the format of the file used for SDG.
+- `version`: The version of the qna.yaml file, this is the format of the file used for the synthetic data generation (SDG) phase.
 The value must be the number 3.
 - `created_by`: Your GitHub username.
 - `domain`: Specify the category of the knowledge.
 - `seed_examples`: A collection of key/value entries.